rowcased/rowcased.github.io/C_translations.md

 Kata translated into C for use on Codewars

-	  1 1RM Calculator
+1 1RM Calculato
 2 A String of Sorts
 	  3 Absent vowel
 	  4 Ackermann Function
 	  5 Adding Big Numbers